 Brainstorm Your Online Business Strategy

-It’s probably tempting to jump right into moving your business online; the faster you get things online, the faster you can connect with your customer and drive sales.
+It’s probably tempting to jump right into moving your business online; the faster you get online, the faster you can connect with your customers and drive sales.

 But taking some time to plan and build a strategy will set you up for success—and make the transition of going from offline to online much smoother.